Below, you’ll see the 7 best tennis podcasts plus a growing list of other podcasts in our honorable mentions.

 Who Should Listen: All tennis fans; if you only have one podcast…this is our pick.
 If you’re lucky, maybe you’ll make it on “the boat” (just ask Catherine’s dad).

 Episode Length: 45 minutes – 1 hour

-What We Like: In this podcast, no topic is off-limits.
-Rennae and Caitlin tell it like it is with frequent F-bombs and dirty laundry stories combined with thoughtful tennis takes and an impressive guest roster.
+What We Like: No topic is off-limits.
+Rennae and Caitlin tell it like it is with frequent F-bombs and dirty laundry stories combined with thoughtful tennis takes on current issues and an impressive guest roster.
 Rennae’s commentating skills shine even brighter when she’s on the mic in the long-form podcast format.